gvwilson/thirdbit/_posts/2014/2014-03-14-learning-at-scale.md

 </p>
 <p>
   If that wasn't ironic enough,
-  all the presentations&mdash;even the ones about flipped classrooms&mdash;were a sage on the stage talking over a slide deck telling us what was in the paper most of us had already skimmed.
+  all the presentations–even the ones about flipped classrooms–were a sage on the stage talking over a slide deck telling us what was in the paper most of us had already skimmed.
   This had exactly the effect you'd predict: